zpratt/zpratt.github.io/resume.md

 **Software Architect - Hy-Vee (June 2017 - June 2019):**

 Acted as the driving force behind organization-wide transformation from unpredictable project and individual-focused delivery to a journey towards predictable product and quality-focused teams.
 I defined critical roles such as engineers and product owners and hired many individuals into key positions.
-Beyond organization transformation, I focused on the adoption of XP, DevOps, Systems, and Security Modernization.
+Beyond organization transformation, I focused on the adoption of XP, DevOps, Systems Thinking, and Security Modernization.
 Key accomplishments included:
 * A reduction in time to deploy system changes from hours to seconds
 * Broad adoption of infrastructure as code (primarily Terraform)
 * Resilient and integrated systems that avoid single points of failure